drengraami/hpgnn/README.md

 The repository is organized into three main directories:

-code/ – Python and JavaScript scripts for model development, ablation studies, data downloading, product generation, and SHAP analysis and README files for brief explanation of each subdirectory.
+code/ – Python and JavaScript scripts for models development, ablation studies, data downloading, product generation, and SHAP analysis and README files for brief explanation of each subdirectory.

 data/ – Contains training, validation, and testing datasets (Excel files) and example Sentinel-2 image with cloud mask (TIF files) and README file for brief explanation of data.